airbadge-dev/airbadge/apps/docs/src/routes/configuration/+page.md

 ## Pages

-All [page options from Auth.js](https://authjs.dev/guides/basics/pages).
+All [page options](https://authjs.dev/guides/basics/pages) from Auth.js are supported.
 With some additional options:

 ### Additional options